 Rambutan fruit measures about 1.8 in long and 1 to 1.5 in wide.
 The outer skin is 2 to 3 mm thick and covered with soft, long, kinky spines (hairs) that turn red or yellow when ripe.
 Inside, the juicy, rice-white, edible aril (flesh) is attached to a single, large seed as in litchi in clinging types.
-Freestone cultivars also exist and preferred over clinging varieties.
+Freestone cultivars also exist and are preferred over clinging varieties.

 The flavor and texture are almost similar to lychees but a bit more acidic.
 Seeds are inedible and poisonous.

 Fresh rambutan fruit carries 75 calories per 100 g of edible portion.
-It has no saturated fats or cholesterol but composes of good amounts of dietary fiber, vitamins, and antioxidants.
+It has no saturated fats or cholesterol but is composed of good amounts of dietary fiber, vitamins, and antioxidants.

 Rambutan carries about 30 mg of vitamin-C; 50% of daily recommended value.
-Studies suggest that consumption of fruits rich in vitamin-C helps human body develop resistance to combat infectious agents and scavenge harmful, pro-inflammatory free radicals.
+Studies suggest that the consumption of fruits rich in vitamin C helps the human body develop resistance to combat infectious agents and scavenge harmful, pro-inflammatory free radicals.

 It carries good amounts of dietary fiber, 0.24 g per 100 g.

-Rambutan also carries many minerals like calcium (10.6 mg), phosphorus (12.9 mg) and copper.
-Being a juicy tropical fruit, it holds good amounts of potassium, an important component of cell and body fluids help control heart rate and blood pressure; thus, it offers protection against stroke and coronary heart diseases.
-Copper required in the production of red blood cells.
+Rambutan also carries many minerals like calcium (10.6 mg), phosphorus (12.9 mg), and copper.
+Being a juicy tropical fruit, it holds good amounts of potassium, an important component of cells and body fluids that help control heart rate and blood pressure; thus, it offers protection against stroke and coronary heart diseases.
+Copper is required in the production of red blood cells.